opentargets/evidence_datasource_parsers/README.md

   --use-cached          Use the existing cache and do not update it. (default: False) --log-file LOG_FILE   Optional filename to redirect the logs into. (default: None)
 ```

+Approximate resource requirements and benchmarks:
+* Wall clock time to download the entire data from SOLR: 20 minutes;
+* Wall clock time to ingest and process the data: 3.5 minutes when running on AMD Ryzen 5 3600 (6 cores, 12 threads);
+* Peak RAM usage: 1.5 GB.

 ### Open Targets Genetics Portal